Developed market

 In investing, a developed market is a country that is most developed in terms of its economy and capital markets.
 The country must be high income, but this also includes openness to foreign ownership, ease of capital movement, and efficiency of market institutions.
 This term is contrasted with developing market (emerging markets and frontier markets are types of developing markets).

 FTSE Group list

-FTSE Group, a provider of economic and financial data, assigns the market status of countries as Developed, Advanced Emerging, Secondary Emerging or Frontier on the basis of their economic size, wealth, quality of markets, depth of markets, breadth of markets.

-From 26 September 2019, FTSE Group classifies 26 countries as developed markets:
+As of October 2024, FTSE Group classifies the following 26 countries as developed markets:

-FTSE criteria

-Developed countries all have met criteria under the following categories: